AmpersandTarski/documentation/tutorial/rap3.md

     `RELATION provided_by[Subject*Teacher]`
     `MEANING "the course for a subject is provided by a teacher"`

-  * You can define an initial set of teachers and link them to a subject following the examples you see in the code.
+  * You can define an initial set of teachers and relate them to a subject following the examples already available in the script.
 But you can also add the data later using the prototype.
+Adding initial data in the script is a lot of work.
+There is another method, using spreadsheets.
+This is the next topic in this tutorial.

   * Add an interface for the teachers in the tab for Subjects, below the line for "students that passed":
     `, "teachers" : provided_by  CRUD`